bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * A member can issue a time limited invite for a specific non-banned user (main feed) through a slash command (implies accept).
 This is expensive as it involves polling the invited feed for a follow request.
 * A member can share #webhooks that include a time-limited token for accepting requests for forward and follow.
 The member shall review this push channel and issue a forum forward or follow to acceptable requests: #webhooks #email_mentions #uri_query_push
 * Forwarded per message: a new, untrusted outsider may just want to ask a question without the forum having to worry about flooding.
 The message can be delivered through any feed in common with a member or in #webhooks.
 Each external reply should also be forwarded the same way.
+* A moderator may preemptively issue a redaction against a given forward request so that others won't accidentally forward it later
+* A member who sends an accept, invite or follow for another member will be partially responsible for the actions of that member.
+In case of complaints, they will be mentioned to help them personalize the warning for their peer.

 ```
 # moderator = http://m.example/main/f.txt